Interview with Marion Burger & Ilan Cohen

 Marion Burger: – We met on the set of a feature film.
 I was a production designer, Ilan was first assistant director.
 We fell in love and decided to work together because we had so much in common.

-Ilan Cohen: - Before we were a couple, she told me she had a project about her father.
-It was fascinating because she was approaching it from a place of intuition and emotion first, but it didn't necessarily have a shape.
-We were exploring many ideas and at some point I brought up virtual reality because I'd had an experience writing a VR project that never came to be, but I had it in mind.
+Ilan Cohen: – Before we were a couple, she told me she had a project about her father.
+It was fascinating because she was approaching it from a place of intuition and emotion first, but it didn’t necessarily have a shape.
+We were exploring many ideas and at some point I brought up virtual reality because I’d had an experience writing a VR project that never came to be, but I had it in mind.
 It seemed to make perfect sense.
-Marion's necessity to tell the story was so pure.
+Marion’s compulsion to tell the story felt pure.
 There was never a question about the content.
-We would trying different things, and Marion would see if they fit her sensibility or not.
+We would be trying different things, and Marion would see if they fit her sensibility or not.
 It was just an iterative process.

 Marion Cohen: – I was 21.
 It was summertime, we were on holiday with my parents in Provence.
 It was very traumatic in a way, because in one day my father lost the ability to speak.
 And so I lost a part of my father.
 I never had an adult relationship with him.